ccarloscr/Chipseq-analysis/README.md

 ## Build the reference genome

 The [`Mapping.sh`](Scripts/Mapping.sh) script uses HISAT2 for the alignment of reads.
 HISAT2 requires the reference genome to work.
-To do so you should download the fasta file of your reference genome and build it using the hisat2-build command.
-Use the code below to download and build the dm3 or dm6 genomes of _Drosophila melanogaster_.
+For this, you should download the fasta file of your reference genome and build it using the hisat2-build command.

+The code below is used to download and build the dm3 or dm6 genomes of _Drosophila melanogaster_.
+For other genomes, search for the fasta file of your reference genome here https://hgdownload.soe.ucsc.edu/downloads.html.

 #### dm3 genome
 ```bash